FAQ

 Does the Facilitator or Trainer Certification ever expire?

-It does not expire if you attend the annual 2-day recertification conference in November and continue to actively implement Nurturing Families™ 2nd Edition to fidelity.
-It is at this online conference every year that we reinstate certifications to facilitators and trainers for the next year.
-If you do not remain active by implementing the program and attending the conference you will be placed on an inactive status where you will not be allowed to implement Nurturing Families™ until you attend another 18-hour facilitator training and/or the next recertification conference.
-If you are not a certified Trainer in active status you are not be allowed to train others.
+It does not expire if you attend the annual 2-day recertification conference in November and continue to implement Nurturing Families 2nd Edition™ with fidelity.
+It is at this online conference that we annually reinstate certifications for facilitators and trainers for the upcoming year.
+Suppose you do not remain active by implementing the program and attending the conference.
+In that case, you will be placed on an inactive status where you will not be allowed to implement Nurturing Families™ until you attend another 18-hour facilitator training and/or the next recertification conference.
+If you are not a certified Trainer in active status, you are not allowed to train others.

-I plan on implementing Nurturing Families ™ with birth parents whose children are in foster care.
-Do you have any suggestions on how to use this program when birth parents will have limited access to their children on a weekly basis?
+I plan on implementing Nurturing Families™ with birth parents whose children are in foster care.
+Do you have any suggestions on how to use this program when birth parents will have limited access to their children every week?

-Nurturing Families 2nd Edition has proven to be effective with all individuals playing a parenting role in a child’s life.
+Nurturing Families 2nd Edition™ has proven to be effective with all individuals playing a parenting role in a child’s life.
 Parents do not need to have daily or weekly access with their children to successfully learn.
 All “Home Practice Assignment’s” (HPA) reinforce the lessons learned and can be done with children, self, or other adults.
 It is highly recommended that you provide parents and others parenting children with HPA’s to help them interact in nurturing and fun ways when they do not always have access to their children.

 If the parents will not participate in the program, is it acceptable to work with the child only?

-Nurturing Families 2nd Edition was designed to work from a family systems perspective.
+Nurturing Families 2nd Edition™ was designed to work from a family systems perspective.
 Work extra hard to join with the adults in the family system before joining with the child.
-If this is not something you need help with consult with your supervisor on ways to join with parents or call us at the Nurturing Families Center.
+If this is not something you need help with, consult with your supervisor on ways to join with parents or call us at the Nurturing Families Center.
 Once you build rapport with the adults, you can ask for their permission to do sessions directly with their child on a regular basis.
 Remember the adults in a family system define family.
 They are where the true change is sustained.

 How would you work with a family or parent who is not practicing in the home what has been taught in the sessions?